garbados/couchdb/share/doc/src/replicator.rst

     [Thu, 17 Feb 2011 19:44:37 GMT] [info] [<0.124.0>] Replication `c0ebe9256695ff083347cbf95f93e280+create_target` finished (triggered by document `my_rep`)

-As soon as the replication is triggered, the document will be updated by CouchDB with 3 new fields:
+As soon as the replication is triggered, the document will be updated by Cloudant with 3 new fields:

 .. code-block:: javascript